This post may contain affiliate links. Please read our privacy policy.

 They never seem to disappoint, I can tell you that much.

-We usually make a big deal in our house about not yucking anyone else’s yums, but I draw the line at combining jello and meat products, sorry 1957.
+(Although what I want to know is, who actually ate that hot dog salad thing?
+Gross.
+We usually make a big deal in our house about not yucking anyone else’s yums, but I draw the line at combining jello and meat products, sorry 1957.)

 One thing that’s definitely yum for just about everyone is a cake like this one.
-It’s classic, and for good reason.
+It’s a classic, and for good reason.

 This recipe has a bit of an interesting history.